BTS: Don’t Bother to Knock

 At the end of the day, Baker’s primary directorial challenge was molding something coherent out of her erratic process in the editing room.
 He’d exercised great patience, blowing through ten or fifteen takes by some accounts, hoping to cobble the usable bits together into a fluent whole.
 In time, behind the scenes accounts would suggest the exact opposite occurred, that Baker only needed one or two takes at most— bucking the usual narrative that Monroe was difficult to work with.
 Whatever the truth may have been, Don’t Bother to Knock was released during the summer of 1952 on that cautiously optimistic note.
 Baker had weathered the storm, Monroe could breathe a sigh of relief and Darryl Zanuck got the film he wanted, on time and under budget, with hopefully enough flair to recoup its cost.
 Thankfully, it did indeed (although just barely).

 Despite the mixed reviews it received, the picture circulated in theaters alongside two others featuring Marilyn Monroe.
-Cultural saturation, boosted by a famously tumultuous relationship with retired Yankees megastar Joe DiMaggio that had kicked off the previous March— made her a household name, and defined the final decade of her tragically brief life.
+Cultural saturation, boosted by a famously tumultuous relationship with retired Yankees megastar Joe DiMaggio that’d kicked off the previous March— made her a household name, and defined the final decade of her tragically brief life.